alephium/ledger-alephium/README.md

 make install_nanosplus
 ```

-Nano X manual installation isn't supported.
-The device no longer supports application side-loading.
+Note: Manual installation for Nano X is not supported as the device no longer supports application side-loading.

 ## Uninstall

-To uninstall the app:
+To uninstall the Alephium app from your Ledger device:
 ```
 ledgerctl delete Alephium
 ```